 - A twinning project with the Ministry of Economy and Finance of Benin and the Ministry of Finance and Budget of Madagascar; and

 - Overall strengthening of the capability of the Nigerian Ministry of Budget and Planning to produce quality and timely budget documents.

 In both these projects, the publication of a comic version of the citizen’s budget, similar to that produced by the Dominican Republic will be produced.
 (Update: Nigeria's comic version has been published.)

 “When citizens are presented with budgetary information in an easy to understand format, citizens are moved to act, pay taxes and they become more objective when hoping for services from government… The interest is spurring more participation and by extension, driving accountability and transparency”

-CABRI collaborated with the BoF to produce a comic version that is available on the BoF website and will be published in 4 newspapers.
+CABRI collaborated with the BoF to produce a comic version that will be published in 4 newspapers.
 The comic will also be translated in the country’s main languages.

 During CABRI’s twinning project on transparency and participation, Benin developed an action plan to improve budget transparency and participation.

 “The translation [of the citizen’s budget] in 4 local languages allows the media to report to different segments of the population who aren’t able to read.”